-Editor's note: This survey was created and conducted by EquiManagement and Amy Grice, VMD, MBA, in order to gain insights on equine practice, changes, issues and outlooks from the 2020 COVID-19 pandemic.
+Editor’s note: This survey was created and conducted by EquiManagement and Amy Grice, VMD, MBA, in order to gain insights on equine practice, changes, issues and outlooks from the 2020 COVID-19 pandemic.
 This article is brought to you by Merck Animal Health.
-This article was written in October of 2020 following the survey administration in August of 2020, but the numbers in the initial paragraph below have been updated to reflect the state of the world at the time of the initial posting.
+This article was written in October of 2020 following the survey administration in August of 2020, but the numbers in the initial paragraph below were updated to reflect the state of the world at the time of the initial posting.
 This article won the American Horse Publication’s top award for “Breaking News or Investigative Reporting Single Article.”

 As of December 24, 2020, more than 77.5 million cases of COVID-19 had been reported in more than 200 countries and territories, resulting in more than 1.7 million deaths.
 In the United States, 18.5 million cases with at least 326,000 deaths had been reported, according to the World Health Organization (WHO).

 As the virus spread across the U.S. in March of 2020, states issued orders to close non-essential businesses and limit group activities.
 The U.S. stock market plummeted to below 20,000 in mid-March.
 On the week ending March 21, 3.3 million new unemployment claims were made, followed by an additional 6.6 million the week ending March 28.
 At its peak, unemployment rose to more than 14%.

 In order to evaluate the effect of these events on equine practices, a 21-question survey was distributed on the closed Facebook groups Women in Equine Practice, Equine Vet-2-Vet, AAEP New Practitioner and AAEP Member Vet Talk.
 A link also was posted on the AAEP General Communities e-mail Listserv.
 The survey was open August 9–25, and 207 veterinarians responded.